 | Tom Barrett, Wikipedia |

-However, if you require people to choose between them (think one poll question), perhaps many would choose to hang on to more of their own money, even if the service pool shrinks.
-Leadership requires one to make unpopular choices.
-That's why we see relatively little of it.
+Of course, but if you require people to choose between them (think one poll question), perhaps many would choose to hang on to more of their own money, even if the service pool shrinks.
+Leadership often requires one to make unpopular choices.

 Subscribe to: